 This is a great lens to look for used as it's been around a long time and should be under $600 used.

-4. Canon EF 17-40mm f/4L USM Lens $750 I use this lens all the time when I shoot video.
+4. Canon EF 17-40mm f/4L USM Lens $750 I use this lens all the time when I shoot video on my cropped sensor Canon 7D Mark II.
 It's a pro lens, sharp and though it's considered an "ultra wide" angle lens, on a cropped sensor it ends up acting like a 27-64mm which is handy for video.

 FULL FRAME SENSOR LENSES